 Our Pathways to Settlement programme runs in 8 towns and cities where we help people set up homes, connect with their community and navigate life in their new country.

-With the help of 130 trained staff and 1,000 refugee support volunteers, we support people for up to 12 months after their arrival.
+With the help of 130 trained staff and 1,000 refugee support volunteers, we support people for at least 12 months after their arrival.
 The services we offer include:

 - Settlement support – day to day practical support with settling into life in the community.